jjensenral/imgex/README.md

 ### 0.01

 Basic functionality - loads three fixed images in a single window which can be manipulated with the mouse.

+Use the mouse wheel to rescale the images and click an image to move it around.